james-andrewsmith/reddit/readme.md

 REDDIT C# API
 =================

-This is a library to interact with www.reddit.com (or any other website which uses reddit - as it's open source), from any Mono (coming soon) or  C# / .NET application.
+This is a library to interact with www.reddit.com (or any website which uses reddit - as it's open source), from any Mono (coming soon) or  C# / .NET application.

 Current Requirements:
 - .NET 4.0 / VS2010
-- NSOUP, as we parse HTML in some place
+- NSOUP, as we parse HTML in some places
 - Newtonsoft JSON.NET

 To get started: